 Citation, DOI & article data

-An absent end diastolic flow (AEDF) in the umbilical artery Doppler assessment is a useful feature which indicates underlying fetal vascular stress if detected in mid or late pregnancy.
+Absent end-diastolic flow (AEDF) in an umbilical artery Doppler assessment is a useful feature which indicates underlying fetal vascular stress if detected in mid or late pregnancy.
 It is often classified as Class II in severity in abnormal umbilical arterial Dopplers 9.

 - intra-uterine growth restriction (IUGR)

 - increased risk of necrotizing enterocolitis1